ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 A Runner is just an implementation of the visitor pattern.
 A runner is applied to the tree of tests.
 In case of the IO runner, the IO mechanism and the memory manager must be provided.

+The runner is running a test and for benchmark measuring the cycles.
+If cycles measurement is based on internal counter and not external trace.
+Generally, there is a calibration at beginning of the Runner to estimate the overhead of cycle measurements.
+This overhead is then removed when doing the measurement.

 #### IO
 According to R12 and R15, tests do not know how to access patterns.
 It is a responsiblity implemented with the IO, Pattern and PatternMgr.